Why do I need this test?

 How do I do the test?

-Follow these simple steps to take the Oesophageal Health Test.
+Follow these simple steps to take the Esophageal Health Test.

 1. Purchase the test online here.